 Stress and the Animal in Front of You: The Impact of Stress on Behavior

-Weekly online meetings begin: October 14th at 1pm Eastern
+Weekly online meetings begin: February 15th at 7pm EST

 Instructor: Kristina Spaulding, PhD, CAAB

 |Auditors may learn from other students but will not receive instructor feedback. |

 Auditors do not attend online meetings and meetings are not recorded.

 This course will help animal behavior consultants understand the impact of stress on animal behavior at each life stage and apply this information to working directly with those animals.